Big Ramsey Degrees of Countable Ordinals: Related Work and our Work

-For the Rado graph, and coloring edges, exact values are known (upper~\cite{PS-1996}, lower~\cite{EHP-1975}).
-For a different notion of big Ramsey degrees where arbitrary sets of $n$ vertices are colored, exact values are known~\cite{LSV-2006,Larson-2008}.
+Exact values are known for coloring edges of the Rado graph: upper bounds by Pouzet \& Sauer~\cite{PS-1996} and lower bounds by Erd\H{o}s, Hajnal and Posa~\cite{EHP-1975}.
+When coloring arbitrary sets of $n$ vertices in the Rado graph, exact values are known: see Leflamme, Sauer, and Vuksanovic~\cite{LSV-2006} and Larson~\cite{Larson-2008}.
 For all $a\ge 3$, the Rado $a$-hypergraph has finite big Ramsey degree; however, no exact numbers are known.
-For all $k$, the $k$-Henson graph has finite big Ramsey degree; however, no exact numbers are known.
+For all $k$, the $k$-Henson graph has finite big Ramsey degree.
+The exact big Ramsey degrees of 3-Henson graphs are known, see Dobrinen~\cite[Corollary 5.13]{Dobrinen-2020-II}.
+Dobrinen has made a conjecture about the Ramsey degree of $k$-Henson graphs~\cite[Section 11: Future Directions]{Dobrinen-2023}, and also supplies some numerical results.